 Cooking With Olive Oil

 In general, when olive oil is used for cooking, it's best kept to pan frying only.
 But it is definitely not ideal for deep frying because it has too low a smoke point and will overheat.
-If you are looking for a healthy oil to deep fry with, canola is a great option.
+If you are looking for an oil to deep fry with, canola is a great option.